Ancient Egyptian strike action

 Was it the French planning an invasion of England via the Emerald Isle?
 Or perhaps it was some kind of pro-Catholic uprising leading to a vicious English assault, or the Spanish up to their old tricks?

-You might be surprised to learn that the perpetrators were about as exotic as it gets for the 17th century – Barbary pirates from North Africa led by a Dutch captain (and Muslim convert)-turned pirate, Jan Janszoon van Haarlem, also known as Murad Reis the Younger.
+You might be surprised to learn about the 17th-century perpetrators – Barbary pirates from North Africa led by a Dutch captain (and Muslim convert)-turned pirate, Jan Janszoon van Haarlem, also known as Murad Reis the Younger.

 The attack was quick and unexpected.
 The villagers (mainly English settlers, but some native Irish too) were put onto the ships and forced into slavery.
 There were, however, different types of slaves: some prisoners were destined to live out their days as galley slaves (a brutal and short life), while many of the younger women would spend long years in the seclusion of the Sultan’s harem or within the walls of the Sultan’s palace as labourers.
 Sadly, it is thought that only three of the settlers ever saw Ireland again.